The Global Financing Facility (GFF) is a catalytic, country-led financing mechanism for women, child, and adolescents’ health and nutrition.

 The GFF governance handles two discrete functions:

-- Ensuring GFF Trust Fund uses its resources to provide financing in ways that achieve results while being catalytic and driving sustainability — this is addressed by the Trust Fund Committee (TFC, composed of Canada, Japan, Norway, the United Kingdom, and the Bill & Melinda Gates Foundation) which operates with independent executive decision-making authority and is made up of donors to the Trust Fund.
-The TFC sets the strategic funding approach and priorities for GFF Trust Fund financing, including how the trust fund resources are used in a catalytic way to maximize mobilization of IDA/IBRD and domestic financing.
+ii.
+Ensuring the GFF Trust Fund uses its resources to provide financing in ways that achieve results while being catalytic and driving sustainability — this is addressed by the Trust Fund Committee (TFC, composed of Canada, Japan, Norway, the United Kingdom, and the Bill & Melinda Gates Foundation) which operates with independent executive decision-making authority and is made up of donors to the Trust Fund.
+The TFC sets the strategic funding approach and priorities for GFF Trust Fund financing, including how the Trust Fund resources are used in a catalytic way to maximize mobilization of IDA/IBRD and domestic financing.

-For further information on the Investors Group and Trust Fund Committee, please see: https://www.globalfinancingfacility.org/governance
+Further information on the Investors Group and Trust Fund Committee at: https://www.globalfinancingfacility.org/governance

 The Secretariat is responsible for the GFF’s daily work, manages the GFF Trust Fund, and supports GFF processes in the country.
 It is led by Dr. Mariam Claeson, GFF Director.

 The Secretariat has a total of 26 staff who work exclusively for the GFF.
 It is made up of core staff as well as those who have been seconded from partners.
 The Secretariat includes experts in health systems, health financing, civil registration and vital statistics, nutrition, family planning, the private sector, communications, and partnerships, among others.
 The Secretariat supports the governance of the GFF including the Investors Group and the GFF Trust Fund Committee.
 The Secretariat draws on the full capacity of the World Bank Group and it benefits from the technical contributions of the GFF partnership.

 Civil society organizations (CSOs) play an important role in advocacy for resources and policies, elevating voices of affected populations, monitoring and accountability, research and technical assistance, and service delivery.